shorsher/developer-challenge/README.md

 # Frontend Challenge
 Build a frontend to interact with the Kaleido blockchain backend.
+You have 2 options (see

 This repository will generate the Consortium, Environments, and Nodes required for this challenge.
 Just follow these steps.
 ## Setting Up The Blockchain